fiskaltrust/middleware-launcher/README.md

 If you did not download the Launcher from the Portal manually create the [configuration file](#launcher-configuration), and make sure to include the `cashboxId` and `accessToken` and to set `sandbox` to true if needed.

-In the new launcher folder execute the `install.cmd` or `install.sh` script or run the following command `.\fiskaltrust.Launcher.exe install`.
+In the new launcher folder execute the `launcher-install.cmd` or `launcher-install.sh` script or run the following command `.\fiskaltrust.Launcher.exe install`.

 To check that the switch was successful, e.g. try sending receipt to the middleware using our Postman collection.

 ### Automatic Migration using the Migration Script

-On Windows we provide a `migrate.cmd` script that can be used to migrate the Launcher 1.3 to the Launcher 2.0.
+On Windows we provide a `launcher-migrate.cmd` script that can be used to migrate the Launcher 1.3 to the Launcher 2.0.

 This script will migrate an existing service installation of the Launcher 1.3 to the Launcher 2.0.